“Poets are the unacknowledged legislators of the world”

 - Percy Bysshe Shelley

-Artists shaping our destiny is at the heart of Letters to the Future, a multidisciplinary concert.
+Artists shaping our destiny is at the heart of Letters to the Future, a multi-disciplinary concert.

 Folk music driven and ideas powered, this 75 minute concert invites audiences to reflect on the future of truth, cities, indigeneity, rivers, joy and the transformative role of art.